Fair Trade Certification for Brands & Traders

 What if my products have multiple ingredients?

 We certify multi-ingredient products that include Fair Trade Certified ingredients along with non-certified ingredients, from body care to packaged snacks and beyond.
-If you create packaged goods that contain multiple ingredients, like chocolate bars or cookies, check out our Multiple Ingredient Product Policy to see your options.
+If you create packaged goods that contain multiple ingredients, like chocolate bars or cookies, check out our Multiple Ingredient Product Policy, available with the rest of our standards, to see your options.

 What is the Fair Trade Premium?
 Does it apply to me?